torresjeff/go-feature-lab/README.md

 **Note:** if you want to gather data to benchmark against your control treatment fairly, then the probability of a user falling in each treatment should be equal (eg. weights could be: C - 10; T1 - 10; T2 - 10).
 This way you'll have a uniform distribution of users for each treatment.

+## About treatment allocation consistency
+When using Feature Lab, it is important to ensure that you're allocating users to different treatments in a fair and consistent manner.
+Treatment allocation is the process of assigning users to different treatments based on a set of criteria.
+For example, you may want to assign different treatments to users based on their geographic location, device type, user ID, session ID, etc.

+You should strive for your allocation criteria to be deterministic: instead of using the session ID as your allocation criteria
+(which changes everytime the user logs out), you should use the user ID instead (doesn't change between sessions).
+Using a value that changes over time as your allocation criteria could have the effect of a user being assigned to different treatments between sessions (or in the same session if the value can change multiple times during the session), resulting in an inconsistent experience.

 ## Examples
 See `cmd/gettreatment/main.go`